AdonisAlgos/tech264-docker-kubernetes/docker/README.md

 ### How Docker Works (Architecture)

-* Users issue commands via the Docker Client, which communicates with the Docker Daemon through a REST API.
+* **Docker Client**: Users interact with Docker through the Client, which sends commands to the Docker Daemon over a REST API to manage containers and images locally or remotely.

-* The Docker Daemon performs tasks such as building images, running containers, and managing networks and storage.
+* **Docker Daemon**: Running on the host machine, the Daemon (dockerd) performs tasks like building images, running containers, and managing storage and networks, handling all container lifecycle requests from the Client.

-* Docker uses a layered filesystem and union mounts to efficiently build and distribute container images.
+* **Docker Registry**: Docker Registries store and distribute images, with Docker Hub as the default public registry.
+The Daemon pulls images from a registry if they’re not available locally, ensuring containers have the necessary files.

+* **Images and Layered Filesystem**: Docker images use a layered filesystem that builds upon base images with modifications, optimizing storage by reusing layers.
+Union mounts combine these layers into a single view, enabling efficient storage and distribution.

 ![Docker Architecture](./Docker-Architecture.png)